nodeca/nodeca/INSTALL.md

 http://docs.mongodb.org/manual/tutorial/install-mongodb-on-debian-or-ubuntu-linux/

 Follow instructions on link above.
-Then edit `/etc/mongodb.conf`, add `bind_ip = 127.0.0.1` to the start.

-    restart mongodb

 If you don't use db auth - no mode actions needed.
 If you plan to use it - create database and set login/password.